cloudmesh/classes/docs/source/i524/technologies.rst

 Application and Analytics
 ----------------------------------------------------------------------

-32. Mahout :cite:`www-mahout`:
+32. Mahout :cite:`www-mahout`

     "Apache Mahout software provides three major features:
     (1) A simple and extensible programming environment and framework for building scalable algorithms
     (2) A wide variety of premade algorithms for Scala + Apache Spark, H2O, Apache Flink
     (3) Samsara, a vector math experimentation environment with R-like syntax which works at scale"

 33. MLlib
 34. Mbase
 35. DataFu

-     Apache DataFu project was created out of the need for stable , well-tested libraries for large scale data processing in Hadoop.
+    The Apache DataFu project was created out of the need for stable , well-tested libraries for large scale data processing in Hadoop.
     As detailed in :cite:`www-DataFu` Apache DatFu consists of two libraries Apache DataFu Pig and Apache DataFu Hourglass.
-     Apache DataFu Pig is a collection of useful user-defined functions for data analysis in Apache Pig.The functions are in areas of Statistics,Bag Operations,Set Operations,Sessions,Sampling,
-     Estimation,Hashing and Link Analysis.
-     Apache DataFu Hourglass is a library for incrementally processing data using Hadoop MapReduce.It is designed to make computations over sliding windows more efficient.
+Apache DataFu Pig is a collection of useful user-defined functions for data analysis in Apache Pig.
+The functions are in areas of Statistics, Bag Operations, Set Operations, Sessions, Sampling, Estimation, Hashing and Link Analysis.
+Apache DataFu Hourglass is a library for incrementally processing data using Hadoop MapReduce.
+It is designed to make computations over sliding windows more efficient.
 For these types of computations, the input data is partitioned in some way, usually according to time, and the range of input data to process is adjusted as new data arrives.
     Hourglass works with input data that is partitioned by day, as this is a common scheme for partitioning temporal data.

 36. R
 37. pbdR